jamiedraws/Slide/readme.md

 -   Forward to the next slide using the `next` button
 -   Reverse to the last slide using the `prev` button
 -   Jump to a specific slide using the `thumbnail` buttons

+> Describing controls using the `<button>` element allows a user to operate the controls using a keyboard alone.
+They can navigate each button using a tab key and select the button using an enter key.
+[This functionality meets the success criterion for WCAG 2.2.1.
+Keyboard - Level A](https://www.w3.org/WAI/WCAG21/Understanding/keyboard.html "Read the full definition of Keyboard Success Criterion").

+> Offering a control to `pause` a carousel that autoplays allows a user to consume content without being restricted to a time limit.
+[This functionality meets the success criterion for WCAG 2.2.2.
+Pause, Stop, Hide - Level A](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html "Read the full definition of Pause, Stop, Hide Success Criterion").

+>